KarrimorRifle/SCC230-GroupProject/app/backend/python/app/routes/schedule/README.md

 -	(string)ScheduleID – Unique ID to identify specified schedule
 -	(string)AuthorID - Unique ID to identify user who created specified schedule
 -	(string)ScheduleName – Name of schedule
+-   (string)HubID - Unique ID of hub schedule is in
 -	(small int)IsActive – Holds value 0 or 1 representing active status of schedule
 -	(small int)IsPublic - Holds value 0 or 1 representing if schedule is public to all users (Does Nothing Yet)
 -	(int)Rating – Rating given by other users, NULL if IsPublic is 0 and was never 1